veuelive/veue/broadcaster/README.md

 This will navigate the browser to the "Test Pattern" that you can use in conjunction with the Debug Canvas to ensure that the canvas is properly setup.

+### Web Inspector

+Ctrl + Cmd + Shift + I

+This opens the Google Chrome inspector to see if there are any errors or interesting logs.